pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 Well then this is the article for you!
 It answers all of the above questions and much much more.
 Together we'll do a quick flyby tour of all of the most common and popular traits from the Rust standard library!

-You can read this article in order section by section or jump around to whichever traits interest you the most because each trait section begins with a list of links to **Prerequisite** sections such that you will know if you have adequate context to understand the explanations in each trait section, and can quickly do the minimal prerequisite reading if necessary.
+You can read this article in order section by section or jump around to whichever traits interest you the most because each trait section begins with a list of links to **Prerequisite** sections that you should read to have adequate context to understand the current section's explanations.